deepjs/deepjs/DOCS/tutorials.md

 So, deepjs, with all its subtilities, mainly targets real programmers/architect, that want to mastering any aspects of code, and to do absolute taylor-made, complex, asynchroneous and highly maintenable web applications.

-As all deepjs (core) tools could work together, and because deepjs is in many cases bootstrapped from itself, deepjs define a realy new and holistic approach that may ask you to understand deeply ALL tools and consequences before grasping the hole painting.
+As all deepjs (core) tools could work together, and because deepjs is in many cases bootstrapped from itself, deepjs define a realy new and holistic approach that may ask you to understand deeply ALL tools and consequences before to grab the whole painting.

 And as deepjs ties together a lot of quite new concepts and approaches, while you'll learn all those tools and [how to work with them](./tutorials.md), you should reconsider a lot of established and well known approach...